Frequently Asked Questions

 Session usernames are permanent alphanumeric names that can be purchased using the anonymous Oxen cryptocurrency and attached to an Account ID.
 If you have a Session username attached to your Account ID, others will be able to add you on Session using that name, instead of having to use your full Account ID.
 Usernames make adding contacts quick and convenient.

-Session nicknames are the names you can set for yourself in Session when you create a Account ID.
+Session nicknames are the names you can set for yourself in Session when you create an Account ID.
 Nicknames can be changed at any time, but you can’t use a nickname to add someone on Session.

 A swarm is a collection of 5 – 7 Service Nodes which are responsible for the storage of messages for a predefined range of Account IDs.
 Swarms ensure that your messages are replicated across multiple servers on the network so that if one Service Node goes offline, your messages are not lost.
 Swarms make Session’s decentralised network backend much more robust and fault-tolerant.